Ancient Portfolio

 APT principle: debt can be powerful when secured against scarce, income-producing hard assets.

-APT favours conservative, income-supported leverage on real assets while avoiding fragile leverage such as margin loans or consumer debt.
+APT favours conservative, income-supported leverage on real assets while avoiding fragile leverage.

 Enduring Wealth